 With a day and a high-clearance vehicle, you can explore the bulging uplift of rainbow-hued sandstone "reefs" and canyons of the Waterpocket Fold or tour the Temple of the Sun and Moon and the rest of Cathedral Valley's sculptured sandstone monoliths.
 The contrast of red Entrada and white Navajo sandstones and the magnificent rip in the crust of the earth known as the Waterpocket Fold create surreal landscapes unlike any you have seen — and it extends for nearly 100 miles deep into the heart of Utah's best red rock country, connecting with the Burr Trail Road back to Boulder on Highway 12, or continuing on to Bullfrog at the shore of Lake Powell.
 With lots of time and the right supplies you can grab a free backcountry permit and discover yourself amid pristine wilderness under more stars than you ever fathomed.

 Capitol Reef has several incredible backpacking trails, but water is scarce and wayfinding knowledge is a must.
 The park is also growing in popularity as a rock-climbing destination.
 Capitol Reef's sandstone formations make for some fascinating technical climbing.
 Permits are not required to climb unless camping overnight in the backcountry.
-For all its rugged splendor, Capitol Reef is Utah's least visited park.
-Yet most who discover it find themselves longing to return.
+For all its rugged splendor, Capitol Reef is not as well-known as other parks.
+Yet most who discover the park wonder how they ever missed it.

 Capitol Reef's 378 square miles (979 square kilometers) unfold over the 100-mile-long park (160 kilometers) through the center part of Southern Utah.